PDC-support/hpc-intro-retired/_episodes/14-bestpractices.md

 # HPC best practices

+- Work on improving your command line skills, this pays off in the long run.
 - Be friends with the file system.
+- Show good manners on the login node.
+- Use the transfer nodes for transfering large amounts of data.

+- Estimate how much time your job will take before submitting it (shortens queue time)
+- Some codes run faster when using fewer cores per node due to memory requirements.
 - Calibrate your jobs, like you would do with an experimental apparatus
   - Use a test case where you know what the correct answer should be.
+- Perform parallel scaling tests of your jobs.
+- If you have access to multiple clusters, run benchmark tests to see where your code runs fastest.

+- Compare different compilers (Intel, GNU, Cray...)
+- Use recent compiler versions when building code.

 - Keep all files associated with a project in a single folder.
-- Perform parallel scaling tests of your jobs.
-- Include all relevant information when you send in a support request.
+- Consider using automated workflow management tools if you run complicated workflows.

 # Getting help